icecrime/vossibility-collector/README.md

 [![Circle CI](https://circleci.com/gh/icecrime/vossibility-collector.svg?style=svg)](https://circleci.com/gh/icecrime/vossibility-collector)

-Vossibility-collector is the core component of vossibility, a project providing better visibility for your open source project.
+Vossibility-collector is the core component of [vossibility](https://github.com/icecrime/vossibility-stack) , a project providing better visibility for your open source project.
 The project was initially started for [Docker](https://docker.io) but is not tied to it in any way.

 # Overview